NHQ/since-when/README.md

 The reason being to be as slim as possible.
 If you are using the sinceLast() method, you may only want the nanosecond value anyway, ie time.sinceLast()[1]

-There is also a timed event loop method, see below time.every(ns, callback) which is accurate to sub-milliseconds intervals.
+There is also a timed event loop method, see below time.loop(ns, callback) which is accurate to sub-milliseconds intervals.

     npm install since-when